techn0man1ac/ToxicCommentClassification/README.md

 This project aims to develop a machine learning model that can effectively classify different levels of toxicity in online comments.
 We use advanced technologies such as BERT to analyze text and create a system that will help moderators and users create healthier and safer social media environments.

-# Technologies
+# 🛠️ Technologies

-- [BERT](https://huggingface.co/docs/transformers/model_doc/bert): A text analysis model used to produce contextualized word embeddings.
-- [PyTorch](https://pytorch.org/): Libraries for working with deep learning.
+- 🐍 [Python](https://www.python.org/): The application was developed in the [Python 3.11.8](https://www.python.org/downloads/release/python-3118/) programming language.
-- [Transformers](https://huggingface.co/docs/transformers/index): A library that provides access to BERT and other advanced machine learning models.
+- 🤗 [Transformers](https://huggingface.co/docs/transformers/index): A library that provides access to BERT and other advanced machine learning models.
+- 🔥 [PyTorch](https://pytorch.org/): Libraries for working with deep learning.
+- 📖 [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)): A text analysis model used to produce contextualized word embeddings.
+- 🌐 [Streamlit](https://streamlit.io/): To develop the user interface, used the Streamlit package in the frontend.
-- [Docker](https://www.docker.com/): A platform for building, deploying, and managing containerized applications.
+- 🐳 [Docker](https://www.docker.com/): A platform for building, deploying, and managing containerized applications.

-# Dataset(EDA)
+# 📊 Dataset(EDA)

 To train the machine learning models, we used [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/) dataset.
 The dataset have types of toxicity:
-- Toxic
+- Toxic 🗯️
-- Severe toxic
+- Severe Toxic 🤬
-- Obscene
+- Obscene 🚫
-- Threat
+- Threat ☠️
-- Insult
+- Insult 🗣️
-- Identity hate
+- Identity Hate 👤💔

 After [Exploratory Data Analysis](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Data_science), we found that the dataset had an `imbalance of classes`, and this had a bad impact on model training.

-# Data processing(data science)
+# 🖥 Data processing(data science)
 ...

-# Machine learning(back end)
+# ⚙️ Machine learning(back end)

 To solve the problem of the application, we have chosen 3 popular architectures, such as [BERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_0_bert-base-uncased), [ALBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_1_albert), [DistilBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_2_distilbert).

-## BERT
+## BERT ֎🇦🇮

 This project demonstrates toxic comment classification using the [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) model from the BERT family.